Quantum Mechanics in a New Light: Quantum nonlocality

 \section{Quantum nonlocality}

 \bq \emph{For those interested in the fundamental structure of the physical world, the experimental verification of violations of Bell's inequality constitutes the most significant event of the past half-century.
 In some way our basic picture of space, time, and physical reality must change.
-These results, and the mysteries they engender, should be the common property of all who contemplate with wonder the universe we inhabit.} --- Tim Maudlin \cite[p.\ 4]{Maudlin} \eq In his seminal paper of 1964, Bell \cite{Bell1964} used the EPR-Bohm scenario to show that the principle of local causes (also called Einstein locality) was incompatible with quantum mechanics---a result that was hailed by Stapp \cite{Stapp1975} as ``the most profound discovery of science.''
-Schr\"odinger, in his famous ``cat'' paper~\cite{SchrCat}, observed that ``Measurements on separated systems cannot directly influence each other---that would be magic.''
+These results, and the mysteries they engender, should be the common property of all who contemplate with wonder the universe we inhabit.} \citep[p.~4]{Maudlin} \eq In his seminal paper of 1964, Bell showed that the principle of local causes (also called Einstein locality) was incompatible with quantum mechanics---a result that was hailed by \citet{Stapp} as ``the most profound discovery of science.''
+In his famous cat paper, Schr\"odinger noted that ``Measurements on separated systems cannot directly influence each other---that would be magic.''
 Bell showed that the magic was real.
-His conclusion was that \bq In a theory in which parameters are added to quantum mechanics to determine the results of individual measurements, without changing the statistical predictions, there must be a mechanism whereby the setting of one measuring device can influence the reading of another instrument, however remote.~\cite{Bell1964} \eq The reason Bell examined deterministic theories, in which parameters are added to quantum mechanics, was not that he was averse to indeterminism but that deterministic theories were the only hope for retaining locality, a hope that was dashed by him for good.
-While in a deterministic theory locality is doomed by Bell's inequality, in an indeterministic theory it is doomed by perfect correlations.
-No matter whether measurement outcomes are determined by hidden variables or stochastic, there must be a causal connection between the setting of one apparatus and the reading of another.
-And since this connection can be accounted for neither by a direct causal influence nor by a common cause in the intersection of the past light cones of the measurement events, it must be nonlocal.
+His conclusion was that \bq In a theory in which parameters are added to quantum mechanics to determine the results of individual measurements, without changing the statistical predictions, there must be a mechanism whereby the setting of one measuring device can influence the reading of another instrument, however remote. \citep{Bell1964} \eq The reason Bell examined deterministic theories, in which unobservable parameters are added to quantum mechanics, was not that he was averse to indeterminism but that deterministic theories were the only hope for retaining locality, a hope that was dashed by him for good.
+While in an indeterministic theory locality is doomed by perfect correlations, in a deterministic theory it is doomed by Bell's inequality.
+No matter whether measurement outcomes are determined by hidden parameters or stochastic, there must be a causal connection between the setting of one apparatus and the reading of another, and if an inertial frame exists in which the two events---the setting of the first apparatus and the reading of the second---are simultaneous, the connection will be superluminal.
+It is then called ``nonlocal'' because it can be accounted for neither by a direct influence propagating locally from one event to the other nor by a common cause in the intersection of the past light cones of the two events.